chatwoot/business-hours/README.md

 ### `addTime`

 This method takes a datetime, along with the time to add in seconds and returns the new date.
-If the date is outside working hours, it will add it to the working hours, suppose the working hours is between 8AM to 5PM, and I pass it 7:30 PM and ask it to add 10 mins, it will return 8:10 PM.
+If the date is outside working hours, it will add it to the working hours, suppose the working hours is between 8AM to 5PM, and I pass it 7:30 PM and ask it to add 10 mins, it will return 8:10 AM.

 ```js
 scheduler.addTime(new Date("2024-03-08"), 3600);